Right Arrow

 • API integration: Connect with existing MES and ERP systems

-• Edge computing: Process data locally for immediate insights
+• Edge computing: Process data locally for rapid analysis

-Current systems use standardized APIs and industry protocols like OPC UA and ISA-95 to create seamless data flows without compromising security.
+Current platforms employ standardized APIs and industry protocols like OPC UA and ISA-95 to create seamless data flows without compromising security.

 Overcoming common implementation challenges